tensorly/viz/README.rst

     :width: 800
     :alt: An example figure showing the component vectors of a three component PARAFAC model fitted to a fluoresence spectroscopy dataset.

 This example uses TensorLy to fit five three-component PARAFAC models to the data.
-Then it uses TLVis to:
+Then it uses TLViz to:

 #.
 Select the model that gave the lowest reconstruction error,
 #. normalise the component vectors, storing their magnitude in a separate weight-vector,